Pony-Driland/Website/docs/chapters/vanilla-file/readme.md

 This means that you can find dialogues removed, and you can also find dialogues that have been added after the adaptation step of the text.

 This space is just a place of preservation, I will not modify any original file posted in that folder.
 Every time a chapter is finished, I will place the original file for public access.

+**Tiny warning: The files have been converted from another data storage format, so maybe you find some json errors.**